cogumbreiro/code-miner-tk/docs/salento-2.0.md

 ## Implementation details

-In the implementation there is a distinction between a call and a state: each call has some contextual information which will also have some associated likelihood.
-Probablistic, state information is encoded as a call sequence, so the underlying infrastructure to reason about calls and states is the same.
-However, in the implementation care must be taken so as to make the distinction between a call and a state.

-Given some distribution probability $`P(s)`$ the implementation has to restrict the domain (*ie*, the terms) to distinguish between terms that are calls and terms that are states.
+In the implementation terms are divided into two classes.
+A term can be either a call or a state.
+Each API call has some contextual information, defined as a sequence of states.
+The distinction plays no role in the language model.
+However, such a distinction is crucial when computing the probability of the max term: given some distribution probability $`P(s)`$ the implementation has to restrict the domain (*ie*, the range of terms) to distinguish between the terms that are calls and the terms that are states.

 In short, the implementation includes two variations (restrictions) of
 $`\mathrm{max\ P}(s)`$, one for calls $`\mathrm{maxCall\ P}(s)`$,
-and one for states $`\mathrm{maxState}_i\ \mathrm{P}(s)`$
+and one for states $`\mathrm{maxState}_i\ \mathrm{P}(s)`$.

 > **Call domain.** A term is considered to be a call if, and only if,
 > its name does not start with a number followed by `#`. **TODO:** Call